 2. Simply dust each crystal gently until all dust is removed.

-If your crystals are looking dull and lacking their usual sparkle and shine even after a brush dusting, then you can use a good quality glasses cleaning cloth or laptop screen cloth.
+If your crystals are looking dull and lacking their usual sparkle and shine even after a brush dusting, then you can use a good quality glasses cleaning cloth or laptop screen cloth (I would absolutely avoid a microfibre cloth).

 I would only recommend this method for sturdier crystals, for example larger geodes, clusters or polished pieces.
 Also remember to be careful with the points on the outside of a raw cluster as these can become loose if handled or pressed too hard.